 Rugby World Cup Activities

-The 2019 Rugby World Cup, hosted by Japan, will be watched by an audience of millions, and no doubt is already a topic of great excitement for many students in your class.
-The tournament runs from the 20th of September until the 2nd of November.
-For New Zealand, those dates stretch from the last week of term three until a couple of weeks into term four, meaning this is a topic that could build and build.
+The 2023 Rugby World Cup, hosted by France, will be watched by an audience of millions, and no doubt is already a topic of great excitement for many students in your class.
+The tournament runs from the 9th of September until the 29th of October.
+For New Zealand, those dates stretch from term three until mid-term four, meaning this is a topic that could build and build.
 There are plenty of ways to bring Rugby World Cup activities into a range of curriculum areas.